Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 - ⚠️ To confirm the course participation the following need to be submitted **before the second week's session**:
   - The first part of your learning diary
-  - The first week's assignments (orientation exercise and intro assignment)
+  - The first week's exercises (orientation exercises and introduction exercises)
 - The course assessment is based on the combined points from two exams:
-  - The mid-term exam, half way through the course, will cover SQL operations
+  - The **mid-term exam**, half way through the course, will cover SQL operations
-  - The final exam, at the end of the course, will cover rest of the course topics
+  - The **final exam**, at the end of the course, will cover rest of the course topics
 - Passing grade has the following requirements:
-  - Pass both exams with 50% points in each exam
+  - At least 40% points in each exam and 50% exam point average from the two exams
-  - At least 70% of the exercises, case assignment and learning diary must be submitted **before the final exam**
+  - At least 70% of the exercises, case assignment and learning diary must be submitted **before end of the final course week**
-- More details about the exam schedule and practicalities can be found in Moodle

 ---